YoeriNijs/vienna/README.md

 is able to create various components, and a component is able to make use of other components.

 To create a component in Vienna, you need the `VComponent` decorator.
-A component holds three properties: a selector (that needs to consist of at least two parts, separated by a dash), some styles, and html.
+A component holds three properties: a selector (that needs to consist of at least two parts and is hyphen-separated), some styles, and html.
 For instance:

 `my-component.ts`